 There are several differences between a web app and a website.
 Let’s dive deeper into the most common ones.

-One of the main web app vs. website differentiations is functionality.
-A website mostly consists of static visual or text content that usually comes with an informative purpose.
-A web app, on the other hand, is designed for interaction with the end-user.
+One of the leading web apps vs. website differentiations is functionality.
+A website mainly consists of static visual or text content that usually comes with an informative purpose.
+On the other hand, a web app is designed for interaction with the end-user.

 Web application or website: know your needs

-You now know the website and web application differences, and you’re more aware that a lot depends on the client’s needs.
+You now know the differences between the website and web application, and you’re more aware that a lot depends on the client’s needs.
 Before you ask a web development company for the final product, consider the things you want to focus on.
 Do you need a static, informative site or a complex web application that requires users to interact?
-Knowing the differences will make it much easier for you to pinpoint your needs.
+Knowing the differences will make it much easier to pinpoint your needs.